veit/jupyter-tutorial-de/docs/notebook/parameterise/index.rst

                 name = "pythonistas"

         In [3]: from datetime import date

                 today = date.today()
+                print(
+                    salutation,
+                    name,
-                print(salutation, name, "– welcome to our event on this " + today.strftime("%A, %d %B %Y"))
+                    "– welcome to our event on this " + today.strftime("%A, %d %B %Y"),
+                )

-        Out[3]: Hello pythonistas – welcome to our event on this Monday, 13 September 2021
+        Out[3]: Hello pythonistas – welcome to our event on this Monday, 26 June 2023

      .. code-block:: python

         import papermill as pm

         pm.execute_notebook(
-            'PATH/TO/INPUT_NOTEBOOK.ipynb',
-            'PATH/TO/OUTPUT_NOTEBOOK.ipynb',
-            parameters=dict(salutation='Hello', name='pythonistas')
+            "PATH/TO/INPUT_NOTEBOOK.ipynb",
+            "PATH/TO/OUTPUT_NOTEBOOK.ipynb",
+            parameters=dict(salutation="Hello", name="pythonistas"),
         )

      .. seealso::